 They end up seeing the technology as the product, and most of the time this leads to solutions that are not aligned with the organization’s goals and needs.
 Companies so far have not considered strategies to overcome known barriers.

 The key for success is to develop a proper vision of the technology as the tool, and the construction of an implementation process that considers all the related components: people, resources, limitations, goals, and objectives.

 First of all, you need to build a clear strategy: What do you want to achieve by implementing your telemedicine solution?
 Is it aligned with your organization’s objectives?
 This is important to ensure the final product actually contributes to reaching company goals, which in turn will be the key factor that determines the success of the implementation.

-There is a clear goal and purpose – to provide access to specialists for hospitalized patients.
+There are a clear goal and purpose — to provide access to specialists for hospitalized patients.

 For example, it would have a moving workstation with a screen, microphone, and camera.
 Nurses or doctors on site will be able to move the workstation to the patient’s room to connect the patient to a remote specialist within minutes.

 That’s it — we’ve combined the hospital’s goal with a plan for implementing a telemedicine solution that can achieve it.